 Digestive enzymes veggie caps

 These contain a variety of enzymes that aid in the breakdown of starch, protein, fats, and fibers.
-When we are under a lot of stress or as we get older, our body produces less enzymes.
+Our body produces fewer enzymes when we are under a lot of stress or as we get older.
 Taking an enzyme with the first few bites of your meal will help the body break down food, resulting in improved digestion and less bloating.

-Just keep in mind that if you feel bloated, it is always a good idea to consult your doctor to get their advice.
+Just keep in mind that if you feel bloated, it is always a good idea to consult your doctor for their advice.